Vadims06/topolograph/README.md

 ### OSPF cost changes on the fly.
 OSPF cost planning.
-It feasible to change OSPF cost on any edge and get network reaction on the fly!
+It's feasible to change OSPF cost on any edge and get network reaction on the fly!
 Build the shortest path under General View and set new OSPF cost in new pop-up-ed form - new path will be repainted
 This pop-uped form is available under NetworkReactionOnFailure and shows network traffic pattern changes!
 On the demo below we changed OSPF cost from 1 to 22 and OSPF rebuilt the shortest path via bottom link.